sunilabrahamindia/sunilabraham/cis/fifth-anniversary.md

 - *Udayavani*, the Kannada daily, published a report on 25 May 2013 covering the event, with a headline referring to the importance of Kannada in computing contexts.
 The report noted CIS's act of financial transparency and highlighted the organisation's engagement with issues at the intersection of technology and society.
 - *Bangalore Mirror* published a report on 18 May 2013 titled [*"NGO Invites Public to Peruse Its Accounts"*](/media/ngo-invites-public-to-peruse-its-accounts-bangalore-mirror/), covering CIS's decision to open its books of accounts to public scrutiny ahead of the anniversary, with quotes from Sunil Abraham on the transparency initiative
 - Nigel Babu, a technology community member, wrote about attending the event on his personal blog on 23 May 2013, recounting the exhibition and Lawrence Liang's talk on the encyclopedia of Indian cinema.
+- *The Hindu Business Line* published a preview report on 5 May 2013 ahead of the anniversary celebrations, noting the planned exhibition at both Bangalore and Delhi offices and quoting Sunil Abraham on the decision to open CIS's account books and donor contracts to the public.

 <div class="cis5-social-card">
   <div class="cis5-social-date">19 May 2013</div>